Stephanie La Motta

 While In Vienna Stephanie started to feel very unwell but tried to hide it as best as she could.

 "My vision was getting blurry, and for five minutes everything went black in my left eye.
 When I woke up I had a bad pain on the side of my head and in my left eyeball.
 I didn't tell him about it because I didn't want to spoil our happiness in Vienna.
 So he didn't know what was going on.
 Then, just as he always did, he started to make me laugh.
 'Did I ever tell you about the time I got my nose stuck in a door?' he joked.
-As we left the restaurant we danced down the street singing Singing In The Rain." click to find out more about the hotel
+As we left the restaurant we danced down the street singing Singing In The Rain."

 It was during their stay at the Bristol Hotel in Vienna that Stephanie had her first meeting with another famous musician.